 My recommendation: as someone who is an atheist, I usually visit religious sites for their beauty/aesthetics.
 While the cave itself has a certain natural beauty, the new statue was especially disappointing, made even more so being the central attraction to the cave.
 The group of people that I was with (some more religious than others) did find it impressive thought the site to lack both quality and gravitas.
 Part of it may be due to some tourists who were disrespectful of the situation and the atmosphere that the site should have had.
 If I could go back in time, I would recommend seeing the cave from the Basilica and from the bottom of the waterfall.
 In fact, I didn’t take any pictures while in the cave.
 I was very disappointed by the experience.

-Overall recommendation: while Covadonga is a nice town to view.
+Overall recommendation: Covadonga is a nice town to view.
 It also has some wonderful vantage points for viewing the surrounding valley.
-The inside of several of the sites were a disappointment.
+The inside of several of the sites was a disappointment.
 My recommendation would be to see these from the outside rather than going inside.
 This is especially true if you have seen other basilicas and chapels.
-One of my positive experiences from the town of Covadonga was one of the local bar/cafés near the basilica.
+One of my positive experiences in the town of Covadonga was one of the local bar/cafés near the basilica.
 This was where I first had Asturian cider.

 To long, didn’t read: you can skip the town and go straight to the Lakes of Covadonga.

 Interested in seeing our social media?
 Follow us on Instagram for travel photos!